Pursain/Android-Workshop-Bookmark_Complete/README.md

 4. **If I had 100 items... do I make 100 textViews?** (Interacting with listView, ArrayList, ArrayAdapters)
 5. **Hardcoding is bad...** (Dynamically populating the listView)
 6. **Let's launch a link!** (Setting OnClickListeners to launch links with Uri and intents)
-7. **I rotated my screen and it did what???** (Digging deeper into the activity lifecycle and saving information in the bundle)
+7. **Try adding an item and rotating the screen** (Digging deeper into the activity lifecycle and saving information in the bundle)

 ## 1. Exploring Android and the Android Studio IDE